Quickstart

 mkdir quickstart && cd quickstart

-go mod init quickstart
+go mod init example.com/quickstart

 go get goa.design/goa/v3@latest goa.design/goa-ai@latest